National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/visualization/README.md

     ``` r
     load_packages <- function () {
+      # Load all fxs within these packages
+      library(ggplot2)
       # library(magrittr) # If R <4.1
       # Throw an error if one of these packages are missing
       requireNamespace("arrow")